sanbales/ipyvsp/README.md

 # ipyvsp
-A `experimental` pythonic Vehicle Sketch Pad.
+An `experimental` pythonic Vehicle Sketch Pad.

 ## Purpose
 Explore the feasibility of a pythonic parametric vehicle definition framework can be developed.